Chares and Proxies¶

 In addition, chare classes have to be registered with the runtime when calling

 Every chare instance has the following properties:

 If the chare is part of a collection, this is a proxy to the collection to which the element belongs to.
 Otherwise it is a proxy to the individual chare.

 Index of the chare in the collection to which it belongs to.

-targetwill receive the result of the reduction.
-The target can be the remote method of any chare(s) (indicated by
+The method must be called by all members to perform a successful reduction. callback will receive the result of the reduction.
+It can be a Future or the remote method of a chare(s) (specified by